top of page

 I am contributing to the NOAA project titled “Unified Forecast System Coastal Applications Team Water Quantity Model Evaluation.”
 In this effort, I evaluate the coastal ocean model SCHISM (Semi-implicit Cross-scale Hydroscience Integrated System Model) with a focus on key variables such as water levels, surface currents, temperature, and salinity as parameters critical for supporting marine navigation and operational forecastingAs part of the evaluation, I configured and deployed SCHISM for the New York City region and conducted comprehensive skill assessments using observational datasets.
 The evaluation also included sensitivity analyses of hydrodynamic outputs to various input data sources, including FES2014, TPXO, CMEMS, HYCOM, GRTOFS, ERA5, HRRR, and GFS.
 These comparisons help identify the most reliable boundary and forcing datasets for improving coastal model performance in complex urban environments.

-Details are available in this manuscript.
+Details are available in this paper.

 03